supersteph/lexical-meaning/README.md

 This basic model works well but there are several downfalls to the basic mode, it is very slow and it takes a lot of time to train.
 It requires a lot training data and is all-around very hard to do.
 They do three things that make it slightly better: they treat a couple of words as phrases, they subsample words so that the frequent words may be removed more frequently to keep the data relatively.
 #Phrasing
 The main idea behind phrasing is that certain sequence of words should be treated as one word, and words of certain caliber could be treated not as phrases but as single words.
-A prime example of this disparity between the addition of words is the word “Boston” and the word “Globe” these words combined is a newpaper and should be treated like a different object that a globe that comes from boston.
+A prime example of this disparity between the addition of words is the word “Boston” and the word “Globe” these words combined is a newspaper and should be treated like a different object that a globe that comes from boston.
 The phrasing algorithim is not going to be gone over in this blog but if you want to read on it the link is over [here](http://mccormickml.com/2016/04/12/googles-pretrained-word2vec-model-in-python/)
 <br/><br/>
 The adding of phrases turns the already big vocabulary humongous but ultimately allows for the model to have a better understanding of words.
 #SubSampling